raman325/ha-zoom-automation/README.md

 1. Click Install
 2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Zoom Automation".
 Select it.
-3. You will be asked to provide the `Client ID` and `Client Secret` that Zoom gave you earlier as well as the `Webhook ID` as you configured it in the earlier section.
+3. You will be asked to provide the `Client ID` and `Client Secret` that Zoom gave you earlier as well as the `Verification Token` as you grabbed from Zoom in the earlier section.
 Enter them in and click Submit.
 4. Skip to "Finish Setup" section below

 #### Using configuration.yaml